We Travel to Cook: Coconut Sambol

 Juice of one lime

-I say approximate because everyone has a different idea of what sambol is supposed to taste like.
+These amounts are approximate.
+Everyone has a different idea of what sambol is supposed to taste like—and how spicy it should be.

 Here in South Asia, these ingredients are mixed and pounded in a mortar and pestle.
 If you have one, pound everything except the coconut together first, then mix in and pound the coconut.
-If you don’t have a mortar and pestle, mix all the ingredients at once and just use your hands to squeeze and mash everything together thoroughly.
+If you don’t have a mortar and pestle, mix all the ingredients at once and just use your hands to squeeze and mash everything together thoroughly the way Rebecca does in the video.

 Give the sambol a taste and adjust the ingredients.
 Some people like more ginger, or more lime.
 Others want it to be really spicy, so they would add more chili flakes.
 You may want to add some minced fresh red or green chilis.
 We did not have any freshly ground black pepper, but that is a great addition as well.
 You can see that this is a great dish to “riff” on.